• HELOCs and home equity loans allow homeowners to tap into their home equity to access cash.

 What Is the Difference Between a HELOC and a Home Equity Loan?

-The primary difference between a home equity loan and a line of credit is how loan proceeds are accessed.
-With a home equity loan, you receive the amount borrow (minus any fees and costs) in a single lump sum with a clear repayment schedule.
 But with a HELOC, you are granted a line of credit that you can access as needed.
-Similar to using a credit card, qualified borrowers are approved for a maximum credit limit and can draw up to the limit.
+Much the same as using a credit card, qualified borrowers are approved for a maximum credit limit and can draw up to the predetermined limit.
 Borrowers repay the amount drawn on a monthly basis, as outlined by the terms of their HELOC contract.
-Monthly payments will vary based on the outstanding principal balance and the applicable Annual Percentage Rate (APR)[2].
+Monthly payments will vary based on the outstanding principal balance and the applicable Annual Percentage Rate (APR).[2]

 What Are the Advantages and Disadvantages of a HELOC?